derekTurner/Javascript-Games-Fund-24/Block_3/section_6/section_6.md

 }
 ```

-Note that the camera is usually controlled by the arrow keys, so to prevent this the camera controls must be released by commenting out the code.
+Note that the camera is usually controlled by the arrow keys, so to prevent this the camera controls mmay be released by commenting out the code.

+**createScene.ts**
 ```javascript
     //camera.attachControl(true);
 ```